INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

-# DTaaS on a Production Server
+# Docker Compose for DTaaS with Backend Authorization

 The installation instructions provided in this README are ideal for hosting the DTaaS as web application